James J. Jeffries: World Heavyweight Champion

 For nearly eight rounds Fitzsimmons subjected Jeffries to a vicious battering.
 Jeffries suffered a broken nose, both his cheeks were cut to the bone, and gashes were opened over both eyes.
-It appeared that the fight would have to be stopped, as blood freely flowed into Jeffries' eyes.
+It appeared that the fight would have to be stopped, as blood freely flowed into Jeffries's eyes.
 Then in the eighth round, Jeffries lashed out with a terrific right to the stomach, followed by a left hook to the jaw which knocked Fitzsimmons unconscious.

 Jeffries and Corbett met one last time in the ring on August 14, 1903.
-This time Jeffries was in total control for all ten rounds of the scheduled twenty round bout.
+This time Jeffries was in total control for all ten rounds of the scheduled 20-round bout.
 Tommy Ryan, Corbett's chief second, threw a large palm-leaf fan into the ring to alert Referee Graney that he should stop the fight.

 Jeffries had his seventh and final title defense against Canadian Jack Munroe, whom he stopped in only two rounds.

-Jeffries broke the ribs of three opponents in title fights: Jim Corbett, Gus Ruhlin and Tom Sharkey.
+Jeffries broke the ribs of three opponents in title fights: Jim Corbett, Gus Ruhlin, and Tom Sharkey.
 Jeffries retired undefeated in May 1905.
-He served as a referee for the next few years, including the bout in which Marvin Hart defeated Jack Root to stake a claim at Jeffries' vacated title.
+He served as a referee for the next few years, including the bout in which Marvin Hart defeated Jack Root to stake a claim at Jeffries's vacated title.
 Jeffries had never been knocked down in his prime.

-Jeffries had likely fought many more bouts than twenty-two at this time.
+Jeffries had likely fought many more bouts than 22 at this time.
 Many of his fights were lost in history.
 Jeffries, however, had never been defeated before his original retirement.